nobodyisinocent/Tiny-Vidiot/README.md

 # Tiny-Vidiot
 Here are two versions of a very low profile vidiot module for Amiga !
+Gerber files are available.
+The Kicad project will be also available very soon.

 # Table of contents
 1. [Why an another Vidiot](#1)